markonikovic/globalBondTraining/README.md

   1. `Submit` the request.
   1. After a customer is charged, receipt is usually sent automatically, but again, depending on the company, sometimes it needs to be done manually.

-- Ho to hold the funds?
+- How to hold the funds?
   1. go to `Edit Reservation`
   1. Visit `Payment` page.
   1. to put money on hold use `Authorize` option and select the amount of money to hold.